Unbiased Markov chain Monte Carlo with couplings: Properties and parallel implementation

 \begin{assumption} The Markov kernel $P$ is $\pi$-invariant, $\varphi$-irreducible and aperiodic, and there exists a measurable function $V:\;\mathcal{X}\to [1,\infty)$, $\lambda\in (0,1)$, $b<\infty$ and a small set $\mathcal{C}$ such that for all $x\in \mathcal{X}$,

 \end{assumption}

-We refer the reader to \cite{meyn:tweedie:1993} for the definitions and general concepts of Markov chains, in particular Chapter 5 for aperiodicity, $\varphi$-irreducibility and small sets, and Chapter 15 for geometric drift conditions; see also \citet{roberts2004general}.
-Geometric drift conditions are known to hold for various MCMC algorithms \citep[e.g.][]{roberts1996exponential,jarneretroberts07,atchade05,khare2013,choi2013polya,pal2014}.
+We refer the reader to \cite{meyn:tweedie:1993} for the definitions and core theoretical tools for working with Markov chains on a general state space, in particular Chapter 5 for aperiodicity, $\varphi$-irreducibility and small sets, and Chapter 15 for geometric drift conditions; see also \citet{roberts2004general}.
+Geometric drift conditions are known to hold for various MCMC algorithms \citep[e.g.][]{roberts1996exponential,roberts1996geometric,jarner:hansen00,atchade05,khare2013,choi2013polya,pal2014}.
 Assumption \ref{assumption:drift} often plays a central role in establishing geometric ergodicity \citep[e.g. Theorem 9 in][]{roberts2004general}.
 We show next that this assumption enables an informative bound on $\mathbb{E}[\text{BC}_{k:m}^2]$.